10 Instagram Best Practices for Nonprofits

 10) Study and use Meta Business Suite.

-Meta has put a lot of effort into building their Meta Business Suite platform and Meta has a pattern of rewarding early adopters.
+Meta has put a lot of effort into building its Meta Business Suite platform and Meta has a pattern of rewarding early adopters.
 Meta prefers that admins use Meta Business Suite to post to Facebook and Instagram rather than posting from third-party apps, such as Buffer and HootSuite.
-We don’t have the exact data, but Meta has made it clear that posts from third-party apps get less exposure in the news feed.
+We don’t have the exact data, but Meta has clarified that posts from third-party apps get less organic reach in the news feed.

 • Share posts, reels, and stories to Facebook and Instagram (Threads is likely coming soon)